 Example of truncating a URL

-In this example, after removing the HTML page, "t" is the directory containing the page.
+In this example, after removing the HTML (hypertext markup language) page, "t" is the directory containing the page.
 Our site is designed to automatically redirect visitors entering this URL to all computer T terms.
 However, many pages redirect you to a listing of files in the directory or open the index file in that directory.

 Continuing the same truncating steps earlier returns us to the jargon directory.
 Again, we've designed our site so that if a visitor truncated back the URL, they'd be automatically forwarded to the computer dictionary.